kaliber5/ember-fastboot-addon-tests/README.md

 This will add a new `foo.hbs` template file and register that route to your `router.js` (all in your `fastboot-tests/fixtures/app` folder).
 So pretty similar to what `ember g route foo` would do for a real app.
 And it would add a `foo-test.js` file with the boilerplate for your new test.

-You could then add the component you want to test to your new template file, and add the DOM assertions to your test file, to check that your component will render as expected in a Fastboot environment!
+You could then add the component you want to test to your new template file, and add the DOM assertions to your test file, to check that your component will render as expected in a FastBoot environment!

 You can find some simple real world testing examples in the [ember-bootstrap](https://github.com/kaliber5/ember-bootstrap/tree/master/fastboot-tests) repository.